 Here is my full review of Bugaboo Donkey2 »

-The City Tour Lux is a super lightweight reversible-stroller stroller that will be a big hit with the parents.
-I weighs only 19 lbs, but has all the features of a full-size model.
+The City Tour Lux is a super lightweight reversible stroller that will be a big hit with the parents.
+It weighs only 19 lbs but has all the features of a full-size model.
 You can use it as a travel system with a car seat or even a pram with a folding bassinet.
-The reversible seat is super roomy and has 140 degrees recline which is suitable from 3 months.
+The reversible seat is super roomy and has a 140-degree recline which is suitable from 3 months.

-Of course there are some other interesting models that haven’t made it to my top 20 like Silver Cross Pioneer, Nuna Demi Grow, Cybex Balios S, Jool Hub, UPPAbaby G-Luxe 2018, UPPAbaby G-Lite 2018 and etc. I will keep my eye on them and let you know what I think after testing them.
+Of course, there are some other interesting models that haven’t made it to my top 20 like Silver Cross Pioneer, Nuna Demi Grow, Cybex Balios S, Jool Hub, UPPAbaby G-Luxe, UPPAbaby G-Lite, etc. I will keep my eye on them and let you know what I think after testing them.

 I hope you liked my post and found it useful.
 If have any questions or need help narrowing down your choices, let me know and I will do my best to answer it as soon as I can.
 I am here for you!